scottgallant/xaprb-src/content/blog/2015/06/05/maximize-productivity-in-three-easy-steps.md

 on your calendar routinely to prevent interruptions.

 Think about this: what's on your calendar?
 Do you schedule your *work* or do you schedule *interruptions to your work*?
-Ask yourself if that is as you really want it.
+Is that really how you want it?

 ![Snowflake](/media/2015/06/snowflake.jpg)